futurediffusion/Future-Fooocus/readme.md

 Wildcards can be nested and combined, and multiple wildcards can be used in the same prompt (example see `wildcards/color_flower.txt`).

+Tag Autocomplete integrates with these wildcard files.
+Typing `__` (double underscore) shows all available wildcard files, and choosing one lists the replacement options inside.
+Wildcards placed in any extension's `wildcards` folder are detected automatically.
+This repository provides `a1111-sd-webui-tagcomplete/wildcards` as a dedicated location for custom wildcard files.

 ### Array Processing

 Example prompt: `[[red, green, blue]] flower`